 Cumberland County Jury Awards $486,000.00

-Bridgeton, New Jersey: A Cumberland County Jury returned a verdict of $486,000.00 in favor of a 35 year old Millville resident for injuries she sustained in a car accident on April 20, 2004.
-The verdict was rendered after three days of trial before the Honorable Michael Brooke Fisher, JSC.
+Bridgeton, New Jersey: A Cumberland County Jury returned a verdict of $486,000.00 in favor of a 35-year-old Millville resident for injuries she sustained in a car accident on April 20, 2004.
+Hence, the verdict was rendered after three days of trial before the Honorable Michael Brooke Fisher, JSC.

-The plaintiff was represented by Louis J. DeVoto of Rossetti & DeVoto, P.C. in Cherry Hill.
+Louis J. DeVoto of Rossetti & DeVoto, P.C. in Cherry Hill represented the plaintiff.

 Joanne Saduk was seriously injured on April 20, 2004 when the car she was driving was struck in the rear at a high rate of speed while stopped to make a left turn onto South Street from Delsea Drive in Port Elizabeth.
 “The force of the crash was significant blowing out the rear window and causing a lot of damage.
 Even the defendant was knocked out for a period of time,” stated DeVoto.

 Ambulance transported Saduk to the hospital and has been under medical care since for unrelenting back pain and right leg pain.
 After seeing her family doctor in follow-up she was referred to a local chiropractor, James Beebe, DC.
 Dr. Beebe treated Joanne for 5 months but despite the treatment, the pain continued.
 Then, tests done to determine whether an orthopedic injury was sustained were negative.
 That’s when her doctors began suspecting the worst, said DeVoto.